1300 307 576 Call now Request a callback

 • Lifecycle lasts for 2-4 weeks.

-• The female deposits live larvae on a suitable feeding medium (this can range from spoilt meat or fish, or animal excrement, or in decaying food waste found in garbage bins).
+• The female deposits live larvae on a suitable feeding medium (this can range from spoiled meat or fish, or animal excrement, or decaying food waste found in garbage bins).

 • Larvae feed for a few days, then move away from the feeding medium to pupate in adjacent drier parts.